theomotola/Deploy-a-Web-Server-Azure/README.md

 ## Introduction

-The infrastructure as code gives us a huge advantage in defining, deploying, updating and destroying our infrastructure.
-So to set up an image which contains our application for repeatable deployments, we will use packer to create the virtual machine images(in JSON format).
+The ability to define, deploy, update, and delete infrastructure as code provides us a significant edge.
+So, to produce virtual machine images including our application for repeatable deployments, we will utilise packer (in JSON format).

-Terraform also expands on this by not only deploying virtual machines but also storage, networking and security entities across multiple infrastructures, clouds and vendors.
+Terraform takes this a step further by deploying not only virtual machines but also storage, networking, and security entities across numerous infrastructures, clouds, and vendors.

-Based on these, this project will use a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+Based on these, this project will install a flexible, scalable web server in Azure using a Packer template and a Terraform template.

 ## Getting Started